Skip to the main content

 Employment & Advancement

-Updated Mar 14, 2018
+Updated Mar 31, 2024

 Most cardiology technologists work in hospital cardiology departments.
 Some work in private labs and clinics.
-In smaller rural hospitals, they may have other duties (for example, medical lab services) that require more training (see the Medical Laboratory Technologist occupational profile).
+In smaller rural hospitals, they may have other duties (for example, medical lab services) that require different training (see the Medical Laboratory Technologist occupational profile).

 Without further education, chances to advance in this occupation are limited.
+Cardiology technologists can advance into electrophysiology labs, pacemaker clinics, cardiac rehab clinics, cath labs, medical device specialist roles, and research positions.

 Industry Concentration